CHOP-CGTInformatics/ggswim/README.md

 )
 ```

-Next we’ll add on events of interest, what we’ll refer to as “markers”:
+Next we’ll add on events of interest: B-cell status changes, end of
+study updates, and infusions.
+These we’ll refer to as “markers”:

 ``` r
 p <- p +